Faversham: Middle Ages, Tudors and Stuarts

+Faversham's role against the Spanish Armada

+As a member of the Cinque Ports, Faversham sent a 38–ton vessel, the Hazarde, with a crew of 30 men to engage the Armada in 1588.
+Faversham collectively paid £221 for fitting the ship and £110 for gunpowder and shot.
+The Hazarde was returned after service to its owners Abrahame Snoode and Edward Buddle and docked at the quay on Faversham Creek.
+The old town warehouse, used by the Sea Cadets since 1940, is named Training Ship Hazard (T.S.
+Hazard) after the Hazarde.

 Explosives industry

 A gunpowder plant had been established around 1573 in Faversham.
 The town had a stream which could be dammed at intervals to provide power for watermills.
 It became known as the Home Works in the 18th century and was nationalised in 1759.
 By the 19th century, the site stretched for around a mile along the waterfront.
-A second explosive works was established at Oare to the northwest of town in the late 17th century, with the Marsh Works following in 1786.
+A second explosive works was established at Oare to the north-west of town in the late 17th century, with the Marsh Works following in 1786.
 Towards the end of the 19th century, two new factories were built alongside the Swale to manage production of TNT and cordite.
 Faversham developed six explosive factories, and from 1874 to 1919, the town was the centre of the explosives industry in the UK.

 The first production of guncotton took place in the Marsh Works in 1847.
 Due to a lack of experience with production methods, an explosion took place soon after work started, with several fatalities.
-On Sunday 2 April 1916, an explosion occurred at one of the Swale factories in Uplees after sparks from a chimney ignited the works containing around 150 tonnes of high explosives.
+On 2 April 1916, an explosion occurred at one of the Swale factories in Uplees after sparks from a chimney ignited the works containing around 150 tonnes of high explosives.
 The incident killed over 100 people, which led to decline of the explosives industry in the town.
 Later accounts suggested that had the incident not happened on a Sunday, there would have been many more casualties.

 All three gunpowder factories shut in 1934 due to the impending threat of World War II.
 Production was moved to Ardeer in Ayrshire, Scotland, and the munition industry around Faversham is now extinct.
 The town is now a harbour and market community; old sail-powered Thames barges are repaired, rebuilt and moored along the creekside.